Bronsonsalazar629/korah-web/korah-bot/readme.md

-# Current Issues
+# To-do

-* Need to implement streaming -> Right now, when the prompt is too long and takes longer than 10s to process, Vercel times out and fails to return the data.
+* When response is too long it stops outputting for some reason
+* Need to implement markdown and latex formatting while streaming.